somenath203/Multiclass-Brain-Tumor-Classification-using-TensorFlow/README.md

 3) InceptionV3
 4) resnet101
 5) MobileNetV3
-6) Ensemble Learning Model created based on our own CNN model and VGG19
+6) Ensemble Learning Model based on our own CNN model and VGG19

 **Out of the all the above models, resnet101 proved to be the most effective one with a training accuracy of around 95.99% and testing accuracy of around 92.41%**